Lemon Herb Keto Chicken Kebab with Yogurt Raita

 A quick and easy keto chicken kebab is one of my favourite low carb meals to whip together when I don’t really know what to make for dinner.

-Among this festival of grilled meat was a small Greek stand serving a Mediterranean chicken kofta filled with fresh cut garden herbs, citrus, and feta cheese.
-Every bite tasted like summer with all the individual flavours of the herbs coming through and each adding their own experience to the dish, finished off with a rich garlic packed tzatziki to perfectly balance all the flavours.
+Among this festival of grilled meat (AKA Keto paradise) was a small Greek stand serving a Mediterranean chicken kofta filled with fresh cut garden herbs, citrus, and feta cheese.
+Every bite tasted like summer.

-I leaned closer to and Indian style kebab for this recipe, but with basil, sage, parsley, chives, cilantro, and honestly, any other herb you want to add in, the flavours in this low carb lemon and herb chicken kebab name are straight out of your summer herb garden.
+Full of basil, sage, parsley, chives, cilantro, and honestly, any other herb you want to add in, the flavours in this low carb lemon and herb keto chicken kebab are straight out of your summer herb garden.

 You can of course follow this recipe to a tee, but if you don’t have all these herbs on hand, don’t like some of them, or think there are other flavours that would taste great in this keto chicken kebab, I encourage you to experiment, much like with everything you cook.